The government is spending £20,000 a month to provide services for Reading Prison, despite it standing empty.

 However in response to a Freedom Of Information request by the BBC, the Ministry of Justice has revealed it is still paying for electricity, gas and security for the site.

-It remains unclear what the future of the Grade II-listed building is.'No foresight'
+It remains unclear what the future of the Grade II-listed building is.

 The prison, which was immortalised in Oscar Wilde's poem, The Ballad Of Reading Gaol, closed after 169 years.